dezina-dev/products-microservice/README.md

 ## Database Name

-This project uses Postgres as its database.
+This project uses Mongodb as its database.

 ## Getting Started